antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# Well, little one, Mars is a bit far away, I'm afraid.
-I can only imagine how
+# Oh dear, I'm afraid I do not know the answer to that question.
+But I do know
-# hard it must be to be so far away from family and friends.
-It must be a lonely
+# that Mars is a long, long way away.
+It's so far that it would take us a very
-# journey.
+# long time to get there.
 ```

 -----